alireza-heshmati/Gradual-Sparse-Attack/README.md

 This repository is about how to design adversarial attack using Gradual Sparse Attack (GSA) algorithm.

-Please, For seeing result, go to GSA_scad.
+Please, see result in GSA_scad.